 The Final Decision

-The eventual winner of the Award for 2018 will be chosen in early October.
 In addition to Professor Bob Franklin, the membership of the Awarding Panel is:

 - Professor Kaori Hayashi, Professor of Media and Journalism Studies, the University of Tokyo

 - Professor Seth Lewis, Shirley Pape Chair in Emerging Media, University of Oregon

 - Professor Jane Singer, Director of Research and Professor of Innovation Journalism, City University of London

 - Professor Herman Wasserman, Professor of Media Studies and Director of the Centre for Film and Media Studies, the University of Cape Town